ColorCoded Labs

 Outcome

-The redesigned site launched in 2023, giving ColorCoded Labs a digital brand system matched to the scale they were growing into.
+The redesigned site launched in 2023, giving ColorCoded Labs a brand language built to keep up with the company's growth.

 Full Content Independence

-Team owns course launches, enrollment updates, and press publishing end-to-end — no developer required.
+Team owns course launches, enrollment updates, and press publishing end-to-end — with the brand's rules baked into each component.

 Reflection